Chiefs lose again, Packers miss chance in rare tie

 Trailling by 13 points late in the second quarter, the Panthers (8-3) scored 17 unanswered points, capped by quarterback Cam Newton’s one-yard touchdown pass to tight end Greg Olsen with 43 seconds remaining.

-“I felt a couple times we were going through the motions,” Carolina head coach Ron Rivera said.

-“(The Dolphins) are a much better football team than we gave them credit for.”

-The defending Super Bowl champions, the Baltimore Ravens, beat the New York Jets 19-3 to join the logjam of teams battling for the second AFC wildcard spot.
+The defending Super Bowl champions, the Baltimore Ravens, beat the New York Jets 19-3 to leave both teams in a five-way tie at 5-6 for the second AFC wildcard spot.

-The Ravens, Jets, Chargers, Dolphins, Pittsburgh Steelers and Tennessee Titans are all tied at 5-6 after the Steelers beat the Cleveland Browns 27-11 and the Titans defeated the Oakland Raiders 23-19 on Sunday.

-The NFC wildcard race is also neck and neck.
-The Panthers currently hold the first card at 8-3 while the Arizona Cardinals moved into sole possession of the second card at 7-4 following their 40-11 rout of the Indianapolis Colts.
+They were joined by the Pittsburgh Steelers, who beat the Cleveland Browns 27-11.

 Reporting by Julian Linden; Editing by Gene Cherry